- 1 Best AR 15 Sling Reviews

 There are two main types of slings.
 One connects to your rifle in two separate spots, while the other connects with the rifle in only one spot.
 Both types have advantages and disadvantages.

 - Single Point Sling – This type of sling connect to your rifle in a single point.
 You can wear the sling over one shoulder, but it’s recommended that you wear it diagonally across the chest, so the weight of your rifle will be distributed over a larger surface so it’s weight won’t cause you any discomforts.

 One of the advantages of using a single point sling is that your rifle will stay in a “ready” position, so you will be able to pick it up in your hands and adopt a shooting stance in a very short time.

 One of the disadvantages of using a single point sling is that the rifle can wobble while you’re walking.
-If you wear the sling across your chest, the rifle can stay right in front of you in easy reaching distance, but it can also wobble and hit you constantly in the chest or belly.
+If you wear the sling across your chest, the rifle can stay right in front of you within easy reaching distance, but it can also wobble and hit you constantly in the chest or belly.
 If you wear the sling across one shoulder, the rifle can reach down to your knees and interfere with your walking.

 The wobbling problem can easily be solved by either strapping the sling thigh across your chest, so the rifle will not have enough space to move, or by wearing a cuff on your tactical belt.
 The cuff will keep the rifle at your side and stop it from moving.